rkd006/Carbonate-Chemistry-Model/README.md

 - subplot_algae_kinetic_light: creates multiple subplots side by side plotting CO2 requirements and losses over four days at different light intensity, which includes algal growth kinetics based on Monod.
 - subplot_algae_kinetics: creates multiple subplots side by side that compare the CO2 requirements and losses over four days from the model without kinetics with the model with kinetics
 - mean_value_theorem: uses the Mean Value Theorem to calculate productivities for the file 'algae_productivity_model'

+#### *with CO2 input that is not continuous*
+- model_CO2_input: the initial step to model a CO2 input to the pond that is not continuous with a constant algae growth rate
+- model_CO2_input_algae_growth: models a CO2 input to the pond that is not continuous with algae growth that follows a monod model

 ## Authors